-or modification of equipment or devices, the provision of readers or interpreters, and other similar actions.

-- (c) In determining pursuant to paragraph (a) of this section whether an accommodation would impose an undue hardship on the operation of a recipient's program or activity, factors to be considered include: - (1) The overall size of the recipient's program or activity with respect to number of employees, number and type of facilities, and size of budget; - (2) The type of the recipient's operation, including the composition and structure of the recipient's workforce; and - (3) The nature and cost of the accommodation needed. - (d) A recipient may not deny any employment opportunity to a qualified handicapped employee or applicant if the basis for the denial is the need to make reasonable accommodation to the physical or mental limitations of the employee or applicant.
+- (2) Job restructuring, part-time or modified work schedules, acquisition or modification of equipment or devices, the provision of readers or interpreters, and other similar actions. - (c) In determining pursuant to paragraph (a) of this section whether an accommodation would impose an undue hardship on the operation of a recipient's program or activity, factors to be considered include: - (1) The overall size of the recipient's program or activity with respect to number of employees, number and type of facilities, and size of budget; - (2) The type of the recipient's operation, including the composition and structure of the recipient's workforce; and - (3) The nature and cost of the accommodation needed.

-[45 FR 30936, May 9, 2000, as amended at 65 FR 68054, Nov.
-13, 2000]
+[46 FR 55897, Nov.
+12, 1981, as amended at 68 FR 51386, Aug.
+26, 2003]

-§ 104.13 Employment criteria.
+§1170.23 Employment criteria.

-- (a) A recipient may not make use of any employment test or other selection criterion that screens out or tends to screen out handicapped persons or any class of handicapped persons unless: - (1) The test score or other selection criterion, as used by the recipient, is shown to be job-related for the position in question, and - (2) Alternative job-related tests or criteria that do not screen out or tend to screen out as many handicapped persons are not shown by the Director to be available. - (b) A recipient shall select and administer tests concerning employment so as best to ensure that, when administered to an applicant or employee who has a handicap that impairs sensory, manual, or speaking skills, the test results accurately reflect the applicant's or employee's job skills, aptitude, or whatever other factor the test purports to measure, rather than reflecting the applicant's or employee's impaired sensory, manual, or speaking skills (except where those skills are the factors that the test purports to measure).
+- (a) A recipient may not make use of any employment test or other selection criterion that screens out or tends to screen out handicapped persons or any class of handicapped persons unless: - (1) The test score or other selection criterion, as used by the recipient, is shown to be job-related for the position in question; and - (2) Alternative job-related tests or criteria are unavailable. - (b) A recipient shall select and administer tests concerning employment so as best to ensure that, when administered to an applicant or employee who has a handicap that impairs sensory, manual, or speaking skills, the test results accurately reflect the applicant's or employee's job skills, aptitude, or other factors relevant to adequate performance of the job in question.